stefanaigner/yeolab.github.io-source/content/pages/faq.md

-Title: Frequently Asked Questions
+Title: FAQ
-Date: 2015-09-21
+Date: 2016-04-01
 icon: mdi mdi-help-circle

+# Frequently asked questions

 ## I'm new to the lab.. what do I do?